No Quid Pro Quo — Global Gag Rule Repeal Dropped with No Family Planning Funding Increase in Final FY 2020 Spending Deal

 In the final deal, both of the House-passed bill’s GGR repeal amendments were dropped, as were the FP/RH program funding accountability provisions in Senate committee-passed bill.

 The negotiators’ retreat to the status quo on international FP/RH issues for the tenth fiscal year in a row—level funding and no new policy “riders” on GGR—took other casualties among the legislative hostages.
 Among the positive statutory provisions sacrificed was a proposed technical language change in the House bill to allow USAID to use the HIV/AIDS Working Capital Fund to procure contraceptive commodities.
 This would have increased the purchasing power of FP funding through the use of this more efficient and cost-effective procurement mechanism utilized by most other global health sectors at USAID—except for contraceptives.
-Also jettisoned was a similar technical fix to extend the exemption granted to all other global health sectors—except FP/RH—allowing programs to continue when foreign assistance to a country government is cut-off in response to various offences such as coups, loan defaults or expropriation of U.S. assets.
+Also jettisoned was a similar technical fix to extend the exemption granted to all other global health sectors—except FP/RH—allowing programs to continue when foreign assistance to a country government is cut-off in response to various offenses such as coups, loan defaults or expropriation of U.S. assets.